maormagori/maormagori/README.md

 I'm 21 years old, and I'm from Israel.
 I'm a Software Developer with a passion for learning new technologies.

-💼 I am currently working as a System engineer in the IDF.
+💼 I am currently working as a System engineer at the IDF.

 📖 I'm studying Computer Science at the Israeli Open University.